ibm-hyper-protect/samples/log-encryption/README.md

 > **Note:** The `hyper-protect-basic` token approach is used here to implement hybrid encryption, which is consistent across both **IBM Cloud Hyper Protect Virtual Server for VPC** and **Hyper Protect Container Runtime for RedHat Virtualization Solutions**.

-## Create your Hyper Protect Virtual Servers Instance
+## Example: Generate Encrypted Logs on your IBM Hyper Protect Virtual Servers Instance in IBM Cloud

 With the User Data available, you can now create an instance.
 The quickest way is to use the [UI](https://cloud.ibm.com/docs/vpc?topic=vpc-creating-virtual-servers&interface=ui).